partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Momo: Uhhh...
 WHAT?!

-And nobody lived happily ever after.
+And they lived happily ever after.

-Momo: What exactly is happy about that?!
+Momo: Who did?!
+What part of that is happy?!

 Captain: Momo-chan, seems like you need to become Little Red Riding Hood first.